dmarx/anthology-of-modern-ml/README.md

 # Anthology of Modern Machine Learning

-A collection of important articles to be treated as a textbook.
+A curated collection of significant/impactful articles to be treated as a textbook.
 Plan to have it organized a couple of ways:

 * broad-brush topics (textbook-ish sections)
 * publication date